 The aftermath of a car accident is life-changing for all parties involved, but it can be especially difficult for someone who was seriously injured by a drunk driver.
-There is some level of unfairness that comes into play when a driver; who is following the rules of the road and driving cautiously; is hit by a driver who made the reckless decision to drive while intoxicated.
-While the driver of the vehicle subjected to criminal charges is responsible for the crash, be pursuant Arizona’s strict DUI laws; the relief that is available to help the victim of the crash depends on whether the remedies are in a civil or a criminal setting.
+There is some level of unfairness that comes into play when a driver, who is following the rules of the road and driving cautiously, is hit by a driver who made the reckless decision to drive while intoxicated.
+While the driver of the vehicle responsible may be subjected to criminal charges, due to Arizona’s strict DUI law, the relief that is available to help the victim of the crash depends on whether the remedies are in a civil or a criminal setting.

 The differences between criminal and civil courts are not only the issue of damages.
-One important aspect that victims of drunk drivers should keep in mind is that; the drunk driver will likely either plead guilty or found guilty of a DUI in the criminal case.
-This information further helps in the civil case to prove that the driver was negligent and/or reckless; when operating the vehicle that caused the accident in which the victim suffered damages.
-Because Arizona is a fault state, which requires a showing of fault in order to recover damages; having evidence from a criminal case showing that a civil defendant.
-Either admitted to or was found to be guilty of driving under the influence goes a long way toward a victim’s burden of proving fault for the accident.
+One important aspect that victims of drunk drivers should keep in mind is that the drunk driver will likely either plead guilty or be found guilty of a DUI in the criminal case.
+This information further helps in the civil case to prove that the driver was negligent and/or reckless when operating the vehicle that caused the accident in which the victim suffered damages.
+Because Arizona is a fault state, which requires showing fault in order to recover damages, having evidence from a criminal case showing that a civil defendant either admitted to or was found to be guilty of driving under the influence goes a long way toward a victim’s burden of proving fault for the accident.

-If you or a loved one has been in a car accident; do not hesitate to call the Thompson Law Firm, PLLC.
-Our professionals can talk to you in more detail about criminal charges versus obtaining relief that you need to put your life back together.
+If you or a loved one has been in a car accident, do not hesitate to call the Thompson Law Firm, PLLC.
+Our professionals can talk to you in more detail about DUI law and criminal charges versus obtaining relief that you need to put your life back together.